emmanuel-londono/Z-Prefix-App/README.md

 ### Quick Start with Docker

-1. Clone this repository into your local machine with the <git clone> command
+1. Clone this repository into your local machine with git clone

 2. Navigate to cloned repo in your local machine.